Day 1 – Arrival in Paro, Bhutan

 Morning drive the winding road to the Drukgyal Dzong, the ruined fort, which was once defended this valley from Tibetan invasions.
 Mount Jomolhari, the sacred summit, reaches skyward beyond the dzong.
 Our trek to Shana starts at Drukgyal Dzong.
 At first you have to walk down to the level of the Paro river, the path runs on the left (western) side of the river.

 We then follow the Paro river up the valley through cultivated fields and tiny picturesque villages.
 The forests are alive with numerous birds and brightly colored butterflies.
 Finally at “Gunichawa”, a military camp, which also junctions as a checkpoint for the army.
-Here the permits for the trek have to be produced and is checked by the army.
-Our camp site is located about 1 km above the military camp.
+Here the permits for the trek have to be produced and is checked by the army. how to recover files from a mac crashed hard drive Our camp site is located about 1 km above the military camp.
 Overnight at camp Shana.

 Day 4 – Shana to Thangthangkha